 Seating and Work Areas

-The main seating area has plenty of comfortable lounge chairs lined up against a wall of floor-to-ceiling windows with spectacular tarmac and runway views.
+The main seating area of this United Club in San Francisco (SFO) has plenty of comfortable lounge chairs lined up against a wall of floor-to-ceiling windows with spectacular tarmac and runway views.
 Plenty of these comfy chairs are also located in various areas throughout the club.
 For the aviation enthusiasts, the windows are facing runways 10L/28R and 10R/28L.

 The work area is located at the far end of the club.
 To get there, walk pass the bar and keep going and you will see a separate room with a long work bench, some lounge chairs, and several workstations.